edesabarbaro/hiring-engineers/answers.md

 <img src="https://i.imgur.com/aKFIJPG.jpg" width="400" height="217" alt="Could not locate gemfile"></a>

  So after googling again, I used the `bundle init` command which allowed to create a gemfile, and made the install again successfully.
+ (I apologize, there is no screenshot number 36, I forgot to add this number when creating the files)

 <a href="https://i.imgur.com/Iwp2KCj.jpg" title="Bundle init">
 <img src="https://i.imgur.com/Iwp2KCj.jpg" width="400" height="217" alt="Bundle init"></a>